• Skip to primary navigation

 • Heat oil in a pan.

-• Put cumin seeds and let it crackle.
+• Add cumin seeds and let it crackle.

-• Add ginger garlic paste and saute till raw smell goes off.
+• Add hing, ginger garlic paste (or chopped) and saute till the raw smell goes off.

 • Add chopped onion and saute till translucent.